Choosing from the best medical colleges in the world sounds exciting at first.

 Which country has the best medical colleges in the world?

 The United States and the United Kingdom have many of the best medical colleges in the world.
-The US is strong for research, teaching hospitals and residency pathways, while the UK has Oxford, Cambridge, Imperial College London and other globally respected medical schools.
-The better country depends on the student’s budget, entry route and where they want to practise after graduation.
+The US is strong for research, teaching hospitals, and residency pathways.
+The UK is strong for academic medicine, Oxford, Cambridge, Imperial, UCL, and structured medical education.
+The best country depends on budget, entry route, and where you want to practise.